xyamzw/docs/docs/guide/advanced/ipa.md

 flowchart TB
     A-->B
     subgraph A[original process]
-    C[First download the application from AList]-->D[find the downloaded software] D-->E[click on the software and select share in the upper right corner] E-->F[find the troll icon]
+    C[First download the application from OpenList]-->D[find the downloaded software] D-->E[click on the software and select share in the upper right corner] E-->F[find the troll icon]
     F-->G[jump into the troll software to install] G-->H[install and delete the software]
     end
     subgraph B[troll process]
-    I[Click the AList troll install button and click the pop-up window prompt]-->J[enter the troll app and wait for download] J-->K[after downloading, click the install button]
+    I[Click the OpenList troll install button and click the pop-up window prompt]-->J[enter the troll app and wait for download]
+    J-->K[after downloading, click the install button]
     end
 ```